 - Check that after Payment, an Invoice should be generated.

-- Check that Invoice should be correctly mentioned in all the details and that the Paid amount should be the same.
+- Check that the invoice is correctly mentioned in all the details and that the paid amount is the same.

-- Check that Payment details such as products or services names, their costs, total cost, discounts, Terms & Conditions, etc. Multiple products, services, or combinations should be clearly shown before and after Payment.
+- Check that Payment details such as products or service names, their costs, total cost, discounts, Terms & Conditions, etc. Multiple products, services, or combinations should be clearly shown before and after Payment.

-- Check that any discrepancies in the Order should lead to the Payment cancellation.
+- Check that any discrepancies in the order should lead to the cancellation of the payment.

 - Check that the Payment return policy should be predefined.

-- If no service or product is selected, it should not lead to the Payment functionality.
+- If no service or product is selected, it should not affect the Payment functionality.

 - Check that if any error or discrepancy arises while Payment processing (example: 90% done), then the total Payment should be canceled.

 - Check that in the case of By Part Payment, and Payment should be canceled after delivering some parts of the full payment according to the Terms and Conditions.